 Mobility Impairment (Power Outages):

 - If an outage occurs during the day and people with disabilities choose to wait in the building for electricity to be restored, they can move near a window where there is natural light and access to a working telephone.
-During regular building hours, Building Managers should be notified so they can advise emergency personnel.
+During regular building hours, Building Managers should be notified so they can advise emergency personnel or first responders can be reached by calling 410-455-5555.

-If people would like to leave and an evacuation has been ordered, or if the outage occurs at night, call the campus police at 410-455-5555 to request evacuation assistance.
-The campus police will contact the local Fire Department.
+If people would like to leave and an evacuation has been ordered, or if the outage occurs at night, call campus police via 410-455-5555 to request evacuation assistance.
+Campus police will contact the local Fire Department for specialized support.
+With singular or specialized calls, the average response time for campus arrival is 10 minutes.